pgervais/nilearn-profiling/README.md

-nisl-profiling
+nilearn-profiling
 ==============

-Some code for nisl profiling
+Some code for profiling NiLearn (https://github.com/nilearn/nilearn).

+This project is not intended for end-user.
+It is only a development tool, with no guarantee of maintenance, nor documentation.
+However, questions will be answered.